 We’re back again with another #clientwoodlandmagic reveal!
 This week we’re spotlighting the dining room.
 This room, compared to the office we shared last week, was more about furnishing it with pieces that worked for the space vs. having to change the space.
 (To get caught up on the Office reveal, head here to read all about it!)

 The clients love to entertain so the dining table needed to be large enough to accommodate a good amount of people for dinners, game nights, tastings, etc. This space was also needing furniture that felt cohesive within the actual space but with the rooms around it, like the living room.
 Luckily for me, it was pretty much a blank slate in here!

 The biggest decision was figuring out if we wanted to go modern with the table/chairs or lean more traditional to pull in the various details of the house.
 I mean, please pay attention to that stained-glass transom window.

 For the chairs, we knew we wanted to mix and match a little bit with the captain and surrounding chairs.
-For most of the dining chairs, we opted for these black modern-traditional spindle chairs so not everything felt super modern.
+For most of the dining chairs, we opted for these black modern-traditional windsor chairs so not everything felt super modern.
 Then for the captain chairs, we did these great upholstered barrel chairs.
-I am obsessed with these.
-They feel modern but with the softer lines and texture do not overload the space.
+I am obsessed with them.
+They feel modern but with the softer lines and texture don't overload the space.

 The final elements were lighting, bar stools, and finishing details.
 The main chandelier was always going to be the one we went with.
 It fit the space and table so well while also adding to that modern-traditional style.